tajambois/Home-Work/Week 16/Homework-16.md

 - Karl Fitzgerald

 2. How can this information be helpful to an attacker:
-- Spear Phishing, using social enginnering posing as the CEO will potential have employees click links or other exploits.
+- Spear Phishing, using social enginnering posing as the CEO will potentially have employees click links or other exploits.

 #### Step 2: DNS and Domain Discovery